 Doctors and researchers agree that diarrhea can be caused by a variety of factors.
-The most common for infants include feeding issues (such as a sensitivity to a food in the mother’s diet if the baby is breastfed), cow’s milk protein allergy, and intestinal viruses.
-Getting to the cause of your baby’s diarrhea is key for relief.
+The most common causes of diarrhea in babies includes feeding issues (such as a sensitivity to a food in the mother’s diet if the baby is breastfed), cow’s milk protein allergy, and intestinal viruses.
+Find out potential causes baby diarrhea when you explore the article below.
 If your baby is experiencing diarrhea, you should speak with your pediatrician to help discover why.

 Baby Diarrhea Caused by a Food Sensitivity

 If you’re breastfeeding, your baby may react to something you’ve eaten.
-The best way to find out: Eliminate certain foods from your diet on a trial basis, with the help of your pediatrician.
-You’ll likely be advised to keep a food diary and note a pattern of symptoms when you consume certain foods.
+The best way to find out: eliminate certain foods from your diet on a trial basis, with the help of your pediatrician.
+You’ll likely be advised to keep a food diary and note a pattern of behaviors when you consume certain foods.

-Additionally, many babies get diarrhea due to viral gastroenteritis, an inflammation of the stomach and large and small intestines.
-The latest thinking in treatment:
+Additionally, one of the common causes of diarrhea in babies is viral gastroenteritis, an inflammation of the stomach and large and small intestines.
+The latest thinking in management:

 Diarrhea combined with dehydration: If you suspect your baby may be dehydrated, contact your doctor immediately.
 Research indicates that diarrhea is especially serious when it results in dehydration.
 Signs of dehydration include: